jquant/jai-sdk/docs/source/pipeline.rst

 - The :code:`name` parameter is the name you will give for the data you are fitting.
 It must be a string with a **maximum of 32 characters**.

 - :code:`data` is the data that you want to fit.
 It must be a :code:`pandas.DataFrame` or a :code:`pandas.Series`.
-For using image data, the images first have to be encoded to, after, being inserted to fit, as shown in "Fitting Images".
+For using image data, the images first have to be encoded to, after, being inserted to fit, as shown in :ref:`Fitting Image data <fitting image data>`.

 - :code:`db_type` is the parameter that defines what type of training will be realized by the fit method.
   The possible values are :code:`'Supervised'`, :code:`'SelfSupervised'`, :code:`'Text'`, :code:`'FastText'`, :code:`'TextEdit'` and :code:`'Image'`.
   Each of these has its own set of parameters and hyperparameters.
-For more information about them, check "Fitting Tabular data", "Fitting Text data", and "Fitting Image data".
+For more information about them, check :ref:`Fitting Tabular data <fitting tabular data>`, :ref:`Fitting Text data <fitting text data>`, and :ref:`Fitting Image data <fitting image data>`.

 - :code:`overwrite` is used when you want to overwrite an already existent collection in your JAI environment.
 Default value is :code:`False`.

 JAI uses your data index to perform a lot of methods internally.
 You can define the index of your data in two ways: **using the pandas' index** or **creating a column named** :code:`'id'`.
 When you don't make an :code:`'id'` column, JAI automatically considers your data pandas' index; on the other hand, JAI uses your :code:`'id'` column as your data index.
 So, take care with duplicated values.

+.. _fitting tabular data:

 Fitting Tabular Data
 --------------------